gskapka/rust-notes/README.md

 * Variables are _immutable_ by default unless you specificy _mut_ infront of a let.

 * Non _mut_ lets may be shadowed in order to change them, but each time the _let_ keyword needs to be used, else compiler error.
-The docs give an examplegit@github.com:gskapka/rust-notes.git of shadowing of a way to reuse the same name but changing the type.
+The docs give an example of shadowing of a way to reuse the same name but changing the type.
 Seems a bit redundant though I guess it keeps the namespace smaller & stops a multitude of intermediate variable?
-Will keep an eye out for better uses for shadowing. git@github.com:gskapka/rust-notes.gitgit@github.com:gskapka/rust-notes.git
+Will keep an eye out for better uses for shadowing.

 * _Constants_ actually are immutable.
 Use _CAPS\_CASE_ naming for them.

 * _Tuples_ can take any types.
 Can be accessed by destructuring or like __JS__'s object's dot notation, using an index.
 Indices start at zero.